 - You may only take PANRE once in any 90-day period, and you may only take PANRE twice in your fifth year and twice in your sixth year.

 - You have up to 180 days from the beginning of your exam timeframe to take the exam.
 These dates will be reflected in your exam application acknowledgement e-mail.

 - If you apply late in your sixth year, your timeframe will be shorter than 180 days, ending the last test date prior to your certification's expiration.

 - There will be no testing between Dec.
 20-31, 2014.

 The Practice-Focused Component:

 You have choices if you plan to take the PANRE.
-While 60% of the generalist exam will cover the same content as always, the remaining 40% can be directed towards more generalist questions in one of three areas:
+While 60% of the core exam will cover the same content as always, the remaining 40% can be directed towards more general questions in one of three areas:

 - Adult medicine

 This option gives PAs the opportunity to focus more of the exam on their general area of practice--or continue with "business as usual" by choosing the "primary care" option.